cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ## IspwHelper

-The [IspwHelper](./IspwHelper.md) class serves as a wrapper around the Compuware ISPW plugin and provides the methods
+The [IspwHelper](./IspwHelper.md) class serves as a wrapper around the Compuware ISPW plugin and provides these methods:

 ### [`IspwHelper(steps, pConfig)`](./IspwHelper.md#ispwhelper)

-The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code and a [`PipelineConfig`](./#PipelineConfig) to make use of pipeline execution specific parameters
+The constructor receives the `steps` from the pipeline to allow use of pipeline step within the class code and a [`PipelineConfig`](./#PipelineConfig) to make use of pipeline specific execution parameters.

 ### [`downloadAllSources(String ispwLevel)`](./IspwHelper.md#downloadallsources)

-downloads all COBOL sources and copybooks for the ISPW stream, application and level as stored in the `PipelineConfig`.
+Downloads all COBOL sources and copybooks for the ISPW stream, application and level as stored in the `PipelineConfig`.

 ### [`downloadSources()`](./IspwHelper.md#downloadsources)

-downloads all sources (COBOL programs and copybooks) contained in the [ISPW set](../../pipelines/basic_scenario.md) triggering the pipeline.
+Downloads all sources (COBOL programs and copybooks) contained in the [ISPW set](../../pipelines/basic_scenario.md) triggering the pipeline.

 ### [`downloadCopyBooks(String workspace)`](./IspwHelper.md#downloadcopybooks)

 Performs the following tasks:
-- receives the path to the `workspace` of the pipeline job
+- receives the path to the `workspace` for the pipeline job
 - uses the `referencedCopyBooks` method to determine all copybooks used by the download COBOL programs
 - uses a [`JclSkeleton`](./Jcl_skeletons.md) object's `createIebcopyCopyBooksJcl` method to create an `IEBCOPY` job `JCL` that copies all required copybooks in the list from the ISPW libraries into a temporary PDS
 - submits this `JCL` using the [Topaz Utilities](https://wiki.jenkins.io/display/JENKINS/Compuware+Topaz+Utilities+Plugin) plugin